-The Skin Cancer Foundation offers the following recommendations for keeping children sun-safe during the school year.
+The Skin Cancer Foundation offers the following recommendations to keep kids sun-safe when at school:

-- UV rays are most intense from 10 AM to 4 PM, and this is when students are usually outside for recess, phys ed class and after-school programs.
+- The sun’s UV rays are strongest from 10 AM to 4 PM, and this is when students are usually outside for recess, phys ed and afterschool programs.
 Check with the school to see if there are adequate places for students to seek shade during outdoor activities.
-Shade can be provided by gazebos and roof structures, awnings, shade sails, and natural shade, such as thickly leaved trees.

-- Clothing is the single most effective form of sun protection for the body, so send kids to school in densely woven and bright- or dark-colored fabrics, which offer the best defense.
+- Clothing is the single most effective form of sun protection.
+Send students to school in densely woven and bright- or dark-colored fabrics, which offer the best defense.
 The more skin you cover, the better, so choose long sleeves and long pants whenever possible.

-- Send children to school with a wide-brimmed hat and UV-blocking sunglasses, to protect their face, neck and eyes.
+- Send children to school with a wide-brimmed hat and UV-blocking sunglasses, to protect their face, neck, ears and eyes.
 If they won’t wear a wide-brimmed hat, a baseball cap is better than nothing.

-- Parents should apply a sunscreen with an SPF 15 or higher to their children’s skin every morning, at least 30 minutes before they go outside.
+- Parents should apply a broad spectrum SPF 15+ sunscreen to their children’s skin every morning, at least 30 minutes before going outside.
 Sunscreen should be reapplied every two hours outdoors and right after swimming or sweating heavily.

 - Older children should learn to apply sunscreen themselves, and make it a routine habit.
-For extended time outdoors, a sunscreen with an SPF 30 or higher should be used instead.
+For extended time outdoors, a broad spectrum SPF 30+ sunscreen should be used instead.

-- One ounce of sunscreen (about the size of a golf ball) should be applied to the entire body.
+- One ounce of sunscreen (about the size of a golf ball) should be applied to all exposed areas of skin.
 Remind children to cover those easy to miss spots, such as the back of ears and neck, as well as the tops of the feet and hands.